asimonistvan/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 tidy_data.txt code book
 =================================================

-The base data is the Human Activity Recognition Using Smartphones Dataset Version 1.0 ("original data" or "original dataset").
+The base data is the Human Activity Recognition Using Smartphones Dataset Version 1.0 (original data or original dataset).
 The original dataset is publicly available at http://archive.ics.uci.edu/ml/machine-learning-databases/00240/UCI%20HAR%20Dataset.zip.
 This document is to be read together with the documentation that comes with the original data.

 The following files of the original data are processed:
 * activity_labels.txt